 "You're brooding, Legolas.
 What's got you so worked up?"
 He turns to look at me, life once again returning to his previously darkened eyes.
 He shakes his head, denying his mannerisms.

 "I'm not brooding."
 He says finally.
 He looks straight at me, sending a shiver down my spine.
-His face remains impassive, and I wonder if I imagined the kiss.
-How could someone so cold have such passion and emotion?
-Truly, that is what Legolas seems to be right now.
+His face remains impassive, and I wonder if I imagined his smiles and passion.
+How could someone so cold have such emotions?
+For truly, that is what Legolas seems to be right now.
 Gimli observes us, noting the lengthy silence.

 "You really are brooding elf, what's got yer sword bent?"
 My smile has already faded by the time Gimli speaks.
 Legolas sits quietly, and all the noise around us seems to fade.
-I become keenly aware of the soft creaking of the boat and the gentle rolling motion as the silence drags on.
+I become keenly aware of the little noises and things that stand out to me.
 Is it really this silent, or are our minds deceiving us?
-I am paying too much attention to trivialities.

 "Nothing."
 Legolas says finally.
 Gimli turns away from the elf, knowing better than to try to pry information from him.
 He shakes his head, his wild red beard bouncing to and fro.
 I sigh and look ahead.
 My breath is snatched away by the sight that looms before us.

 Two massive statues stand proudly on either side of the river, each three hundred feet tall.
 They are look like kings, staring over the land with an icy stone visage.
-They loom proudly and majestically over the river, making me feel small.
+They loom proudly and majestically over the river, making me feel particularly small.
 Aragorn stares at them from his boat, seeming particularly entranced.
 He tells Frodo something and Frodo too stares up at them.
 I wonder what they mean to him that he is so affected by their presence.
-The current carries us through the gap at the statues feet and each boat falls silent in turn, staring up the stone kings.
-This is one hell of a world I'm tangled up in.
+The current carries us through the gap at the statue's feet and each boat falls silent in turn, staring up the stone kings.
+This is some world we are in.